Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 Originally, Perl provided some abilities in the form of operations on glob references.
 Gradually over time, authors have required more abilities than this and increasingly have used a variety of CPAN modules to extend these abilities.
 As many of the operations provided ought to be considered fundamental language abilities for a dynamic language, it would be better if these were provided by core Perl itself.

-This RFC aims to provide a set of API functions to cover many of these abilities.
-Similar to the case of RFC 0009 having added a namespace for general "builtin" functions, it is not intended that this RFC covers a total and complete list; but instead sets out an initial set of functions.
+This PPC aims to provide a set of API functions to cover many of these abilities.
+Similar to the case of PPC 0009 having added a namespace for general "builtin" functions, it is not intended that this PPC covers a total and complete list; but instead sets out an initial set of functions.
 It is expected that more would be added over time on an individual basis, as the need arises.
-In particular, this RFC does not address any additional API that may be needed by the new object system currently being developed under the `use feature 'class'` flag.
+In particular, this PPC does not address any additional API that may be needed by the new object system currently being developed under the `use feature 'class'` flag.

 ## Rationale